evanshortiss/express-flickr-gallery/README.md

 app.set('view engine', 'jade');
 app.set('views', path.join(__dirname, './views'));

+// Load the gallery middleware
+// This is asynchronous so it can take a few seconds function loadFlickrMiddleware () {
-app.use('/gallery', flickr.middleware.init(express, {
+  flickr.middleware.init(express, {
     flickr: {
       // If you place albums IDs in the below array then only those will be
       // shown in the list and all your other albums are ignored
       // albums: []
       api_key: process.env.FLICKR_API_KEY,
       secret: process.env.FLICKR_SECRET,
       user_id: process.env.FLICKR_USER_ID
     },
     templates: {
       // The strings here should correspond to your views that the express-flickr
       // partials will be rendered in
       albumList: 'album-list',
       album: 'album-page'
     }
-}));
+  }, onGalleryInitialised);
+}

+// Called once the gallery has initialised function onGalleryInitialised (err, router) {
+  if (err) {
+    console.error('Failed to init flickr middleware.
+Retry in 5 seconds');
+    setTimeout(loadFlickrMiddleware, 5000);
+  } else {
+    app.use('/gallery', router);
+  }
+}

 app.listen(port, function (err) {
   if (err) {